surniaulula/wpsso/readme.txt

 	* None.
 * *Improvements*
 	* Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values (to avoid confusion about the source of product attribute values).
+	* Added a fallback to the default attribute value when a WooCommerce variation attribute is empty (Premium version).
 * *Bugfixes*
 	* None.
 * *Developer Notes*